Are Large Language Models Robust Coreference Resolvers?: Appendix

 \subsection{Temporal Generalization for Coreference}

-\paragraph{Data Sampling} To sample the appropriate data for this experiment, we start with the Wall Street Journal sections of both RealNews \cite{zellers2019grover} and OntoNotes dev set.
-We used SpanBERT \cite{joshi-etal-2020-spanbert} to label all 191 WSJ RealNews articles and 56 OntoNotes WSJ articles to obtain silver annotations (Results on OntoNotes\textsuperscript{WSJ} is shown on Table \ref{tab:spanbert}).
-We then sampled 56 articles from RealNews using stratified sampling based on two features: document length and number of mentions per document.
+\paragraph{Data Sampling} To sample the appropriate data for this experiment, we start with the Wall Street Journal sections of the RealNews \cite{zellers2019grover} and OntoNotes dev set.
+We used SpanBERT \cite{joshi-etal-2020-spanbert} to label all 56 WSJ articles from OntoNotes to obtain \texttt{WSJ-1989} (CoNLL \fscore{} using SpanBERT on \texttt{WSJ-1989} is shown on Table \ref{tab:spanbert}).
+To create \texttt{WSJ-2019}, we first labeled all 191 WSJ articles from RealNews using SpanBERT as above.
+We then sampled 56 articles using stratified sampling based on two features: document length and number of mentions per document.
 Specifically, we partitioned the WSJ RealNews articles into bins based on document lengths (bin size = 500 tokens), and for each document-length bin we further partitioned based on the number of mentions (mention size = 50).
-We then sampled the appropriate number of documents (i.e., the number of OntoNotes\textsuperscript{WSJ} documents in each partition) for each bin to obtain RealNews\textsubscript{WSJ}.
-The distributions of two datasets are shown in Figure \ref{fig:wsj56}.
+We then sampled the appropriate number of documents (i.e., the number of \texttt{WSJ-1989} documents in each partition) for each bin to obtain \texttt{WSJ-2019}.
+For \texttt{WSJ-2023}, we randomly collected 56 articles from the WSJ website dated between May and June 2023 based on document lengths and topics.
+The distributions of three datasets are shown in Figure \ref{fig:wsj56}.